kiransalve/Power-BI/Learn with Gigs/Questions.md

 90. When QnA option not coming after double click?

 91. Difference between add column and transform tab in power query?

-92.
+Which is better performancce?

+92. 5 Table in power query and want 3 Tables to import in power BI?

+93. what do when we want to make one schedule refresh after 8 in pro account?

+94. What is difference between premium and pro licence?

+95. In Power BI Dekstop and size go up on 1.1 GB, what you do to make it 1 GB?

+96. Which are two DAX function in Direct Query?

+97. If you can update and delete the workspace, which role you have?

+98. What is Sync Slicer?

+99. What you do if map is not working?

+100. What is DAX function to generate series while using what if parameter?

+101. How to create dashboard in power BI service?

+102. In Power BI Service what is Subscription?

+103.